Cooking with Olive Oil

 True extra-virgin olive oil hasn’t always been easy to find; you can spend a lot of money and still end up with mislabeled, subpar stuff.
-But late last month, the USDA finally instituted the country’s first-ever standards for grades of olive oil.
+But the USDA has finally instituted the country’s first-ever standards for grades of olive oil.

 Although it’s voluntary to follow the standards, their existence is bound to help Western olive oil shine.
 Fresh, pure flavors are part of what qualifies an oil as extra-virgin, and, not having far to travel, our oil is often the freshest around.